Yukon Public Schools

 Yukon Public Schools is a public school district located in the city of Yukon, in Canadian County, Oklahoma.

-It serves Yukon and sections of Oklahoma City and Richland.
+Located in Canadian County, the district includes most of Yukon and sections of Oklahoma City.

 Geography and demographics

 The district includes 10 schools, serves a community of 36,938 people, and encompasses 68.28 square miles.
 The district offers pre-school through secondary school education.
 The school served 7,209 students in the 2009–2010 school year.